Nagakburos/Resumidor-de-Artigos-REACT-VITE/README.md

+**OBS:As this is the use of an API, the article summary function may be unavailable if the amount of free use of this function is exceeded**

 This article summary is part of a study guided by the JSM channel in which I am immensely grateful for the knowledge provided.

 With it you can perform an almost instantaneous summary of articles and websites, just follow the steps as described below;